NOTE: This is the Visual Studio 2013 update of the popular Beginning LightSwitch article series. For previous versions see:

 Then select “Add New” to add a new parameter.

-The parameter’s name will default to “LastName” so change it to SearchTerm down in the Parameters section and make it optional by checking “Is Optional” in the properties window.
+The parameter’s name will default to “LastName” so change it to FindContact down in the Parameters section and make it optional by checking “Is Optional” in the properties window.

 We’re going to use the same parameter for the rest of our conditions.
 This will allow the user to type their search criteria in one textbox and the query will search across all three fields for a match.
 So the next filter condition will be:

-Or the Contact’s FirstName property contains the parameter of SearchTerm
+Or the Contact’s FirstName property contains the parameter of FindContact

 And finally add the last filter condition:

-So to add the new Search Screen right-click on the Screens node again and select “Add Screen…” to open the Add New Screen dialog.
-Select the Search Data Screen template and for the Screen Data select the ContactsByPhone query this time and click OK.
+So to add the new Browse Screen right-click on the Screens node again and select “Add Screen…” to open the Add New Screen dialog.
+Select the Browse Data Screen template and for the Screen Data select the ContactsByPhone query and click OK.

 Okay hit F5 and let’s see what we get.
-Open the “Search Contact By Phone” Search screen from the navigation menu and now users can search for contacts by name or by phone number.
-When you click on the Contact link, the Details screen we created in part 3 will open automatically.
+Now users can search for contacts by name or by phone number.
+When you click on the Contact tile, the View Details screen we created in part 3 will open automatically.

 As you can see queries help narrow down the amount of data to just the information users need to get the task done.
 LightSwitch provides a simple, easy-to-use Query Designer that lets you base queries on entities as well as other queries.
 And the LightSwitch Screen Designer does all the heavy lifting for you when you base a screen on a query that uses parameters.